Program Announcement: PAR-22-123

 Goals and Objectives

 The primary objective is to support milestone-driven, targeted technological development projects through strategic alliances and partnerships between academia and industry.
 The partners are expected to establish a robust engineering solution and develop tools and technologies that fulfill an unmet need in biomedical research or the practice of medicine.
 The goal is to support technological innovations that deliver new capabilities which can realize meaningful solutions within 5 – 10 years.

-Key Elements that set the BPI apart from the Parent R01 FOA
+Key Elements that set the BPI apart from the Parent R01 NOFO

-- As written in the BPI PAR, there are several key elements that are required for this FOA, including:
+- As written in the BPI PAR, there are several key elements that are required for this NOFO, including:

 - A clear description of both Industrial and academic partners’ involvement and roles.